JanSharp/VRCGenericValueEditor/notes.md

 - [ ] interactable option for all widgets
   - [ ] non interactable widgets should be darkened, not red
 - [ ] step value for sliders, which also enables int sliders
+- [ ] range limitations on integer and decimal field widgets